agarwalamit252/hiring-engineers/answers.md

 1) Your custom metric scoped over your host.

 ##answer
-I selected both the custom_my_metric and the system_cpu_user which I believe is the host
+I first created a dashboard with the custom_my_metric.
+I selected both the custom_my_metric and the system_cpu_user which I believe is the host.
 <img width="1242" alt="Custom Metric over host" src="https://user-images.githubusercontent.com/102629064/161186292-5b71daa6-255c-4ed8-add9-6ca911552cbf.png">
+The question does ask me to create a timeboard from the api client so I google datadog timeboard api client.
 I tried following the document with the api client: https://docs.datadoghq.com/api/latest/dashboards/#create-a-new-dashboard and basically copied the code that was given on the document and personalized it.
-When I ran the code it was giving me an error.I also created a Dashboard.yaml file after creating a Dashboard.py file (the one with the api client timeseries code).
+I first installed the libaray on terminal and then imported the datadog api client on python.
+I save the code from the document on Dashboard.py.
+I rant the code, DD_SITE="datadoghq.com" DD_API_KEY="fb3f61f89c8a8a4046ff1bd97b0e6040" DD_APP_KEY="12714d38e2aceb095ca96763398f5af8913c2113" python3 "Dashboard.py" but it continously gave me an error.I also created a Dashboard.yaml file after creating a Dashboard.py file (the one with the api client timeseries code).
 Not sure I did this one right.
 <img width="868" alt="Timeboard Personalized Code" src="https://user-images.githubusercontent.com/102629064/161180209-630e4f51-4e99-4ab1-b809-97236e34f9ff.png">

 2) Any metric from the Integration on your Database with the anomaly function applied.

 ##answer
-I found this Datadog Doc: https://docs.datadoghq.com/monitors/create/types/anomaly/#anomaly-detection-algorithms and used that to overlay the anomoly over a mysql metric as MySQL was my integration with Datadog.
+I googeled and found this Datadog Doc: https://docs.datadoghq.com/monitors/create/types/anomaly/#anomaly-detection-algorithms and used that to overlay the anomoly over a mysql metric as MySQL was my integration with Datadog.
+I went to Monitors –> New Monitor –> Anomaly.
+I then selected a mysql metric.
+The pictures below show the result and a gray band over the evaluation review.
 <img width="1107" alt="Anomoly Monitor Part 1" src="https://user-images.githubusercontent.com/102629064/161182981-549e38b4-ba06-4d5b-a40b-6c2a7df19eed.png">
 <img width="1091" alt="Anomoly Monitor Part 2" src="https://user-images.githubusercontent.com/102629064/161182992-e850e6e2-7c3d-418b-a946-7effac3ad2e7.png">